jpswade/jpswade.github.io/_posts/2010-01-15-alternative-name-servers.md

 Sometimes the domain name servers provided by your ISP go down or get overloaded and stop responding.

 If your computer is unable to resolve a domain name to an IP address, generally this means that you will be unable to browse the internet.
-Very annoying, I&#8217;m sure you&#8217;ll agree.
+Very annoying, I'm sure you'll agree.

 So what can I do if my ISPs name servers go down?
 Use alternative name servers often known as **public nameservers** or **public dns servers**.